uaf-arctic-eco-modeling/dvm-dos-tem/scripts/tests/doctests/doctests_Sensitivity.md

 >     ...                      sampling_method='lhc')
 >     Traceback (most recent call last):
 >       ...
->     RuntimeError: SensitivityDriver.work_dir is not empty!
-You must run SensitivityDriver.clean() before designing an > experiment.
+>     RuntimeError: Sensitivity.work_dir is not empty!
+You must run Sensitivity.clean() before designing an > experiment.
 >
 > For this purpose there is a function for cleaning up:
 >